thesephist/dotfiles/README.md

 Configurations here will favor performance, simplicity, low dependency on third-party code over convenience and rich user interfaces.

+## ocf/

+These files are very specifically for configuring the UC Berkeley's [Open Computing Facility workstations](https://www.ocf.berkeley.edu/).

+OCF workstations are thin clients that load configurations from an NFS volume on login, and these dotfiles are copied over to the local tempfs for the session.

 ## sh/

 These files are utility shell scripts that can work in a lot of different settings.
 The use case of each will be detailed within the script.